alok722/alok722/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=alok722&label=Profile%20views&color=0e75b6&style=flat" alt="alok722" /> </p>

-Current Web UI Developer at Globant with **3+** years of experience specializing in the JavaScript technologies.
-Super nerd who loves JavaScript
-& its frameworks, libraries and enjoys to customize all of the development environment.
+Current Product Engineer at **JLL Technologies** with **3+** years of experience specializing in JavaScript technologies.
+A super nerd who loves JavaScript & its frameworks, and libraries and enjoys customizing all of the development environments.
 Interested in devising a better problem‑solving method for challenging tasks, and learning new technologies and tools if the need arises.

 ## I'm an Indian 🇮🇳, A Learner, JavaScript Developer, and a friend!🙌

-- 🔥 I'm co-founder of open source initiate [open-devs](website)
+- 🔥 I'm co-founder of open source initiate [open-devs](website) & [dev11](https://dev11.in)
 - 🌱 I’m a JavaScript enthusiast and currently all into ReactJS. 🧡
-- 💬 Ask me about React, Vue.js, Angular, Node.js, JavaScript, TypeScript, devops, career or technology advice.. 🙌
+- 💬 Ask me about React, Angular, Node.js, JavaScript, TypeScript, devops, career or technology advice.. 🙌
 - 👯 I’m looking to collaborate with other open source contributor
 - ⚡ Fun fact: I think, I am in Love with Javascript.

 ## 📕 Latest Blog Posts

 <!-- BLOG-POST-LIST:START -->

 - [How To Become React Developer In 2021 From Youtube](https://alok722.medium.com/how-to-become-react-developer-in-2021-from-youtube-c468d19e8059?source=rss-e10e116247f8------2)
 - [YDKJS — UP &amp; GOING, Takeaways for Experienced JavaScript Developer](https://alok722.medium.com/ydkjs-up-going-takeaways-for-experienced-javascript-developer-ccda83b38a6a?source=rss-e10e116247f8------2)
 - [Story of Transition to the Senior SE role](https://alok722.medium.com/story-of-transition-to-the-senior-se-role-2c6ea1101e4a?source=rss-e10e116247f8------2)